 The selection of successful applicants is undertaken by the Selection Committee, which comprises eminent people from the research and broader communities drawn from the Forrest Research Foundation Selection Panel.

-Applications for PhD scholarships commencing in 2021 are open now.
+Applications for PhD scholarships commencing in 2021 are open now until 31 October 2020.
 Forrest Scholarships are open to international and domestic students intending on enrolling in a PhD at a Western Australian university.